project-openubl/xbuilder-server/README.md

 ## Camel routes
 To enable the `DEBUG` level for logging, please add the environment variable `logging.level.org` (or whatever package you want) with value `DEBUG` to the the `analytics-integration` deployment configuration.
 # Undeploy
-1. `oc delete all,pvc -l application=migration-analytics -n migration-analytics`
+1. `oc delete all,pvc,secrets -l application=migration-analytics -n migration-analytics`

 # References